Jalez/react-state-history/README.md

 - **Command Pattern:** Encapsulates state changes as `StateChange` objects with `execute` and `undo` methods.
 - **React Context API:** Uses `StateHistoryProvider` and `useHistoryStateContext` for easy integration.
-- **Stack Size Management:** Configurable history stack size limit (default: 50) to prevent memory issues.
+- **Stack Size Management:** Configurable history stack size limit (default: 100) to prevent memory issues.
 - **Flexible Hooks:**
   - `useHistoryState`: A simple hook, similar to `useState`, that automatically handles state and command creation for basic scenarios.
   - `useTrackableState`: A lower-level hook to integrate with existing state management solutions, requiring manual tracking of previous values.
   - `useLatestState`: A specialized hook for retrieving the latest state from history, perfect for third-party library integrations.
+  - `useTransaction`: A hook for grouping multiple operations into a single undoable step with automatic rollback.
-- **StateChange Registry:** Enables defining serializable command types for persistence.
+- **Context-Based Registry:** Enables defining serializable command types with proper isolation between different providers.
-- **Persistence:** Optionally persists undo/redo history to `localStorage`.
+- **Persistence:** Optionally persists undo/redo history to `localStorage` with improved serialization.
 - **Composite Commands:** Group multiple actions into a single undoable/redoable step.
 - **Customizable UI:** Provides `HistoryControls` component with options for custom buttons or rendering logic.
 - **TypeScript:** Fully typed for better developer experience and safety.